ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 ![FIFO violation or anomaly](./img/L5%20FIFO%20Anomaly.png)

-But since the definition of Totally Ordered Delivery says that ***all*** processes delivering both `m1` and `m2` but do so in a consistent order, then the above FIFO anomaly is not an anomaly for  Totally Ordered Delivery because there is only one receiving process, so the order in which that process delivers the messages is immaterial.
+But since the definition of Totally Ordered Delivery says that ***all*** processes delivering both `m1` and `m2` must do so in a consistent order, then the above FIFO anomaly is not an anomaly for  Totally Ordered Delivery because there is only one receiving process, so the order in which that process delivers the messages is immaterial.
 Thus, this scenario only vacuously conforms to a Totally Ordered Delivery.

 Conversely, Totally Ordered Delivery violations are not necessarily FIFO violations.